HrishikeshSahane/QuickMart/README.md

 3) Page responses might be slow sometimes as website is hosted on Azure Free Resource which has restricted storage and memory.

+4) For more instructions regarding use of the application you can refer the PDF document 'Sahane_Hrishikesh_92006993_DLMCSPCSP01_Run Instructions"